Moggill Creek

 Moggill Creek is a creek in Brisbane, the largest city in Queensland, Australia.
 The creek rises on the Taylor Range and runs in a south-easterly direction from the southern edge of Brisbane Forest Park in Kholo and Pullenvale, flowing through Upper Brookfield, Brookfield and joining the Brisbane River at Kenmore.
 Before entering the Brisbane River the creek is crossed by Moggill Road and winds through Rafting Ground Reserve.

 Aboriginal naming of Moggil Creek comes from their description of the large water-lizards that were hunted and eaten in the area.
 They called these lizards, "magil" (moggill) when they were disturbed and jumped into the water.

 There are various land uses within the Moggill catchment, including commercial and residential areas, grazing and natural bushland.
-Moggill Creek is an ephemeral creek: during period of low rain it may not flow.
+Moggill Creek is an ephemeral creek: during a period of low rain it may not flow.
 In contrast to other waterways in the Brisbane area, Moggill Creek is considered to be relatively undisturbed.